AMSP-04/NETN-TMR/NETN-TMR.md

 NETN-TMR covers the following cases:
 * Initialization with assigned modelling responsibilities for objects.
 * Explicit request to acquire modelling responsibility.
-* Triggering of modelling responsibility transfer by updating the allocation of responsibility attribute.
+* Triggering modelling responsibility transfer by updating the allocation of responsibility attribute.

 ## Overview